Sarah269/portfolio/README.md

 ## [Project: Breweries in the United States](https://github.com/Sarah269/glowing-dollop/tree/main/Breweries)

-This project analyzes data on obtained from Open Brewery database public API to gain insights on breweries located in the United States.
+This project analyzes data obtained from the Open Brewery database public API to gain insights on breweries located in the United States.
 Python and PowerBI were used in this project.

 <img src = "BreweryPowerBI.png" alt="BreweryDashboard" height=400>